What is Januvia?

 - Skin reaction.
 Some people who take medicines called DPP-4 inhibitors like Januvia may develop a skin reaction called bullous pemphigoid that can require treatment in a hospital.
 Tell your doctor right away if you develop blisters or the breakdown of the outer layer of your skin (erosion).
 Your doctor may tell you to stop taking Januvia.

-The most common side effects of Januvia include:
+The most common side effects of Januvia include upper respiratory infection, stuffy or runny nose and sore throat, and headache.

-Januvia may have other side effects, including stomach upset and diarrhea, swelling of the hands or legs, when Januvia is used with rosiglitazone (Avandia).
+Januvia may have other side effects, including stomach upset and diarrhea, swelling of the hands or legs, when Januvia is used with metformin and rosiglitazone (Avandia).
 Rosiglitazone is another type of diabetes medicine.

 These are not all the possible side effects of Januvia.
 For more information, ask your doctor or pharmacist.